 Steps Overview

-- In a medium bowl, combine the all-purpose flour, cocoa powder, espresso powder, baking soda and salt.
-Whisk the dry ingredients together and set aside.
+- In a separate bowl, whisk together the dry ingredients: flour, cocoa powder, espresso powder, baking soda, and salt.

-- In a large bowl, add the brown sugar, eggs and vanilla extract.
-Blend well with a rubber spatula or wooden spoon.
+- To a large bowl, add the brown sugar, eggs and vanilla.
+Use a rubber spatula or hand mixer to blend the ingredients.

-- Place a rack in the middle of your oven and preheat the oven.
-Line two baking sheets with parchment paper.
+- Preheat the oven and line cookie sheets with parchment paper.

-- Using a cookie scoop or a tablespoon, scoop a ball of dough out and place on the baking sheet, leaving a couple of inches between cookie dough balls.
+- Using a cookie scoop or a tablespoon, scoop balls of dough and place on baking sheet, leaving a couple of inches between the cookies.

-- Bake cookies in the oven for 9 to 11 minutes.
-Make sure not to over-bake the cookies or they won't be as fudgy.
+- Bake cookies for 9 to 11 minutes.
+Avoid over baking for the best fudgy interior.
 Remove cookies from the oven and let cool slightly on the baking sheet before moving them to a wire rack.

 Storage Instructions

-These delicious cookies are amazing so make sure to bake a batch of these Chocolate Walnut Cookies as soon as you get a chance, you won't regret it!
+These cookies are rich, chewy, and loaded with chocolatey goodness so make sure to bake a batch of these Chocolate Walnut Cookies as soon as you get a chance, you won't regret it!

 More Scrumptious Cookies to Try!